 Known as the world’s oldest student-run film festival, the Humboldt Film Festival is an established attraction on the Redwood Coast.
-This unique festival happens the third week in April every year for nearly the past five decades.
-This is great opportunity to see independent filmmakers make their statement.
+This unique festival has taken place on the third week in April every year for nearly the past five decades.
 The Humboldt Film Festival provides a home for international filmmakers to showcase their visions, as well as the venue for all of us to explore the power of film.

 The Humboldt Film Festival features many independent and alternative short films made here in Humboldt County.
 HSU Students create a unique venue for traditional films and alternative digital media, founded in 1967 by a group of film- loving Humboldt State University students.
 The festival continues to expand each year, now featuring several days of public screenings, workshops, and presentations by guest filmmakers.
 The festival promotes the art of film, not only as a means of entertainment, but also as a vehicle for self-expression and a stimulus for dialogue about social, political, and cultural issues.